Leasey.AI

 Initial Investment Breakdown

 Property management CRM scalability costs include software licensing ($10,000–$50,000 annually), implementation services ($15,000–$75,000), and infrastructure upgrades ($25,000–$100,000) for organizations transitioning from legacy systems.
 Total cost of ownership analysis for property management CRM platforms averages $150,000–$300,000 over three years for enterprise deployments managing 1,000 or more units.
-Organizations should request a full cost-of-ownership model from shortlisted vendors — including projected costs at 2x and 3x current portfolio size — before committing to a platform.
+Organizations should request a full cost-of-ownership model from shortlisted vendors before committing to a platform.
+This model must include projected costs at 2x and 3x the current portfolio size.

 Ongoing Operational Expenses

 Annual scalability costs compound as portfolios grow.
 User license additions typically increase costs 15–25% per year during active growth phases.
 Storage expansion runs $2,000–$5,000 per terabyte depending on the vendor’s cloud infrastructure pricing model.
 Vendor support contracts add $8,000–$15,000 annually for enterprise-tier SLA coverage.
-Organizations managing portfolios beyond 1,000 units should model these compounding costs across a five-year horizon to accurately compare the total economic impact of different CRM platforms.
+Organizations managing portfolios exceeding 1,000 units should model these compounding costs over a five-year horizon.
+This modeling allows for an accurate comparison of the total economic impact among different CRM platforms.

 Breaking Down the Costs of CRM System Growth